drug-design/course/docs/chapters/3d-qsar.md

 #### Reference Compounds and Initial Assumptions
 *[nce]: New Chemical Entity: a compound not previously described.

-A CoMFa study starts by selecting of a set of active/inactive molecules with their associated biological properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/reference-compounds-initial-assumptions-881c6da3'><i class='fa fa-play' aria-hidden='true'></i></button>A CoMFa study starts by selecting of a set of active/inactive molecules with their associated biological properties.
 Implicitly it is assumed that they share the same mechanism of action and that they are active for the same reason.
 All molecules are assumed to bind in the same way; it is also assumed that the biological action is enthalpically driven and that the entropic terms and desolvation energies are similar for all the compounds.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.

 ![](https://media.drugdesign.org/course/3d-qsar/comfa_assumptions.png){: loading=lazy }
 #### Superimpose the Structures

-All molecules in the reference data set should be aligned to one another prior to the MIF calculation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/superimpose-structures-f0df183e'><i class='fa fa-play' aria-hidden='true'></i></button>All molecules in the reference data set should be aligned to one another prior to the MIF calculation.
 Most typically used methods are based on the superimposition of their common chemical scaffolds or their common pharmacophores.
 Molecular alignment methods will be presented in more detail in the course of this chapter.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[pharmacophores]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[nce]: New Chemical Entity: a compound not previously described.